jjsauma/ml_synth/README.md

 This patch uses ML.* (ml.star) Max/MSP package by Benjamin D. Smith, which you should install to make this patch work.

-Suggestion or improvements?
+Suggestion or improvements or want to contribute?
 Please let me know.